Frequently Asked Questions

 Nepal is an adventurous country.
 What level of fitness do I need?

 As with the photography levels, the workshop is designed to cater for all fitness levels.
-After the initial hotel-based segment, the option of choosing either mountainous, village or Pokhara based activities is entirely up to you.
+After the initial hotel-based segment, the location of Sikles is chosen to allow any standard of physical fitness to fully partake in, and enjoy the incredible location.
+The different activities, once in the village, are entirely up to you.

 Are partners welcome?